 When considered in combination with the impacts of other projects in the cumulative scenario, the proposed Project's incremental contribution to impacts on cultural resources including historical resources (including the Topock TCP), unique archaeological resources, unique paleontological resources or geologic features, and human remains would remain cumulatively considerable and therefore significant.
-Although Mitigation Measures CUL-1 through CUL-4 which are described in detail in Section 4.4, "Cultural Resources," would reduce the significance of the impacts to the degree feasible, the only method to fully mitigate these impacts would be complete avoidance of any future project activity; therefore, no feasible mitigation exists that would reduce the Project's contribution to less than considerable.
-The Project's contribution to this significant cumulative cultural impact would remain cumulatively considerable (significant and unavoidable).
+Although Mitigation Measures CUL-1 through CUL-4, which are described in detail in Section 4.4, "Cultural Resources," and Mitigation Measure CUL-5, which is described below in Impact CUM-2, would reduce the significance of the impacts to the degree feasible, the only method to fully mitigate these impacts would be complete avoidance of any future project activity; therefore, no feasible mitigation exists that would reduce the Project's contribution to less than considerable.
+The Project's contribution to this significant cumulatively considerable (significant and unavoidable).